chijioke01/Type-Statistics-/README.md

 ```

 # pynut
-Pynut is a libray that allows the logging of keystrokes
+Pynut is a library that allows the logging of keystrokes

 # datetime
-Datetime is a libray that supplies class to work with date and time
+Datetime is a library that supplies class to work with date and time

 # matlpotlib
-Matplotlib is a libray that allows for the creation of interactive visuals
+Matplotlib is a library that allows for the creation of interactive visuals

 ## Description